 Figure 2 shows a 4-stage pipeline for a toy processor which has only two instructions Add and Jz (Branch on zero).
 The stages are connected by FIFO buffers bF, bD and bE.
-In addition to the usual eng, deg, clear, and first methods, the bD and bE FIFOs also provide a bypass method to search the FIFO for a particular destination register and return a pair indicating if a match has been found, and if so, the associated value.
-The match flag is used for hazard detection in the bD FIFO and both components of the returned bypass pair are used to construct a true bypass from the bE FIFO.
+In addition to the usual enq, deq, clear, and first methods, the bD and bE FIFOs also provide a bypass method to search the FIFO for a particular destination register and return the associated value (note: due to space limitations we do not provide the entire code for the bypass logic).
 The processor has a total of 7 rules: F fetches an instruction and puts it in bF; D_add and D_jz decode the first instruction in bF and fetch the operands either from the register file or the bypass path and enqueue the decoded instruction into bD; the E rules execute the first instruction in bD and either enqueue the results in bE or, in case of a branch taken, clear the fetched instructions from bF and bD; WB writes back the value in the register file.
 In Figure 3 we give two implementations of the FIFO, one with a single element and another one which can contain up to two elements.